 Dielectric properties that are considered while selecting an insulator

 Resistivity – Electrical conductivity: As per the term insulation it should have a property of resisting the flow of electric current.
-This is measurement of direct current flow into the insulator when subjected to electrification up to one minute.
-It value vary around 109 to 1020 ohm-cm at ambient conditions.
+This is a measurement of direct current flow into the insulator when subjected to electrification up to one minute.
+It value varies from 109 to 1020 ohm-cm at ambient conditions.

-Dielectric Polarisation: This is the displacement occurs in the material of it dipoles when electric field is supplied to a dielectric material.
-Due to the non flow of charge in the dielectric material its interior section have non-equipotential which make a charge to be absorbed by the formula,
+Dielectric Polarisation: This is the displacement occurs in the material of it dipoles when an electric field is supplied to a dielectric material.
+Due to the non-flow of charge in the dielectric material its interior section has non-equipotential which make a charge to be absorbed by the formula,

-Dielectric absorbed charge = capacitance of dielectric material X voltage applied around it surface.
+Dielectric absorbed charge = capacitance of dielectric material X voltage applied to its surface.

-Dielectric constant: This is the property that describes the capacity of the material to store charge in the presences of electric field.
+Dielectric constant: This is the property that describes the capacity of the material to store charge in the presences of the electric field.
 It is expressed as the electrical capacities ratio of the condenser with material and without material filled with vacuum.
-Dielectric constant value will be less for insulating material but for storage of electric energy this value should be high.
+The dielectric constant value will be less for insulating material but for storage of electric energy, this value should be high.

 - Time of application of electric current,

 - Humidity and

 If these factors are increased correspondingly dielectric strength decreases.

 Dielectric loses: It is the loss of electrical energy through the leak in insulating material.
 Electric insulator components should not absorb electrical energy.
 Even after removing an electric field from them, its capacitor charge should be recovered without loss.
 The loose angle should be zero and phase angle of 90oC.